-1. The first is called New.
-This says that people have a need for learning when they are trying to do something for the first time.
-Say for example if someone picks up basic Japanese because they intend to travel there.
+People have a need for learning when they are trying to do something for the first time.
+For example, if someone picks up basic Japanese because they intend to travel there.

-2. The next is More, which is when people are expanding the breadth and depth of what they have learnt.
+This is when people expand the breadth and depth of what they have learnt.
 This is a like New but just with more content.

-3. The third is Apply, which naturally refers to when people are trying to act upon what they have learnt, by either remembering, or figuring out how to apply it to the situation they are in.
-Say you learnt about carpentry from a book or video and are now trying to build a table at home.
+This naturally refers to when people are trying to act upon what they have learnt, by either remembering or figuring out how to apply it to the situation they are in.
+Say you learnt about carpentry from a book or video, and are now trying to build a table at home.

-4. Fourth is Solve, where you are trying solving things because there’s a problem.
+This is when you try solving things because there’s a problem.
 Let’s say you have a plumbing issue at your house and things are leaking, and you need to figure out how to solve it.

-5. Finally it’s Change, which really is about the unlearn process.
-Learning something that requires you to change skills or behaviour that’s deeply ingrained into you.
+This is really about the unlearning process – learning something that requires you to change skills or behaviour that’s deeply ingrained into you.

-Though these define moments of need, what’s interesting is to understand how the needs differ because that helps us understand how learning should be done differently also.
+Although these define moments of need, what’s interesting is to understand how the needs differ, because that helps us understand how learning should be done differently.